How to get the best HELOC rates in 2024

 • Home equity loan: Often referred to as a second mortgage, home equity loans are similar to HELOCs and let you borrow money by using your equity as collateral.
 However, these usually come with fixed rates and lump sum payouts, and you start making payments right away.

-• Personal loan: Sometimes called installment loans, personal loans are a type of consumer loan that allow you to borrow a lump sum upfront and pay it back in installments.
+• Personal loan: Sometimes called installment loans, personal loans are loan products that allow you to borrow a lump sum upfront and pay it back in installments.
 Unlike HELOCs, these do not require you to put up your home as collateral, though secured personal loans will require collateral in some form.

 • Credit card: A credit card is a revolving line of credit that is issued by a financial institution.
 As long as you make payments and stay below your credit limit, you can use credit cards for almost any purchase.